Down East Wood Ducks

 - Location: Kinston, NC

-- League: Carolina League 2017-2019; Low-A East (2021- )
+- League: Carolina League 2017-2019; Low-A East 2021; Carolina League 2022-

 - Affiliation: Texas Rangers 2017-present

-- Ballpark: Grainger Stadium 2017-present
+- Ballpark: Grainger Stadium 2017-present (moving 2024)

-After the 2016 season, Minor League Baseball accommodated the Rangers' plan to get out of their affiliation with the California League's High Desert Mavericks by, in effect, moving two clubs from California to the Carolina League.
-A second team was necessary to execute the Rangers' plan because leagues who play games every day over a series of days need an even number of teams.
+The back-up was to move two clubs from the California to the Carolina - two because leagues who play games every day over a series of days need an even number of teams.
 The Rangers enlisted the Houston Astros to help, with the Rangers buying the Mavs and the Astros buying the Bakersfield Blaze.
-The necessary technical process followed: The California League contracted those franchises, the Carolina League expanded by two, and its new franchises were placed in Kinston and in Fayetteville, NC - although the latter played its first two seasons elsewhere while awaiting a new stadium.
-The reason for this Machiavellian maneuvering was the Mavericks' ballpark, the windiest in the minors, that had become known for killing budding pitching careers.
-The Astros were in similar circumstances, being affiliated with the similarly afflicted Lancaster JetHawks.
-Bakersfield's Sam Lynn Ballpark was fraught with its own, but dissimilar, problems; Lancaster remained in the league, under a different parent, until it was contracted in the 2021 reorganization of the minors.
+The necessary technical process followed: The Cali contracted those franchises, the Carolina expanded by two, and its new franchises were placed in Kinston and Fayetteville, NC - although the latter played two seasons elsewhere while a new stadium was built for the now Fayetteville Woodpeckers.
+This technically means the Ducks and Woodpeckers are 2017 Carolina League expansion franchises - and that the Mavericks and the Blaze are defunct.